apache/beam/website/www/site/content/en/documentation/programming-guide.md

 * [Python multi-language pipelines quickstart](/documentation/sdks/python-multi-language-pipelines)
 * [Java multi-language pipelines quickstart](/documentation/sdks/java-multi-language-pipelines)

 Beam lets you combine transforms written in any supported SDK language (currently, Java and Python) and use them in one multi-language pipeline.
 This capability makes it easy to provide new functionality simultaneously in different Apache Beam SDKs through a single cross-language transform.
-For example, the [Apache Kafka connector](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/kafka.py) and [SQL transform](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/transforms/sql.py) from the Java SDK can be used in Python streaming pipelines.
+For example, the [Apache Kafka connector](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/kafka.py) and [SQL transform](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/transforms/sql.py) from the Java SDK can be used in Python pipelines.

 Pipelines that use transforms from more than one SDK-language are known as *multi-language pipelines*.